For students attending the Bachelor's Programme in Biomedicine Bachelor's Programme in Biomedicine: Study abroad

 In the field of Biomedicine you have the opportunity to spend part of your studies abroad.
 Completing a course or doing your degree project in another country is a unique experience compared to studying in Sweden.
 Experiencing another culture from the inside is a fantastic way of learning more about yourself and your field of study.

 Studying abroad not only means academic development, it also provides insights and experiences you will profit from in your future life - both professionally and personally.
 You may also make lifelong friends and many other interesting contacts.
-If you are considering studying abroad, it is important that you consider how you will deal with unforseen events.
-An exchange student should be flexible and able to take intitiative.
+If you are considering studying abroad, it is important that you consider how you will deal with unforeseen events.
+An exchange student should be flexible and able to take initiative.

 Exchange reports